 Review your expenses and cut what you can.
 Keep and even expand programs that foster business growth, such as those focused on marketing and business development.
 Eliminate expenses that aren’t business critical or don’t yield a return.
 Be sure to avoid making cuts that expose you to risk, though.
-Insurance, for example, is an item you may be tempted to drop, but it can be a good business owner’s policy can be lifesaver should the unexpected occur.
+Insurance, for example, is an item you may be tempted to drop, but a good small business insurance policy can be lifesaver should the unexpected occur.

 3. Improve your cash flow.

 Take a look at your businesses’ cash flow.
 The basic principle here is to encourage payments as soon as possible while delaying outlays of cash as long as possible.
 This translates to simple steps like invoicing immediately and holding off on making payments until they’re due.
 Take advantage of payroll-based billing options when you can.
 For instance, businesses workers’ comp coverage can pay their premiums based on actual payroll, eliminating the need for a large down payment.
 Also, consider higher deductibles in exchange for lower premiums.

 Prospecting can be challenging, but if you bring your expertise or service to where your potential customers are, it may be easier than you think.
 Join their business associations, attend local and regional trade shows, and offer to speak at events.
 Start a newsletter or write articles for industry publications.
 Just get your name consistently in front of your prospects.
 By demonstrating your expertise and projecting professional polish, you can set yourself apart.

 Make sure you’re using a good customer relationship management system to make customer management and retention a key part of your strategy.
 Keep your customers happy.
 Find ways to add value to your products and services, and stay in touch – by phone, mail or email, even a personal visit — to keep your brand top of mind.